Code — Run custom Python logic against one explicit input value

 Common Gotchas

-• Async: The function context is async.
-You can use await for async operations, but standard synchronous code works without await.
+• Async context: The function context is async.
+You can use await for async operations; standard synchronous code works without it.

 See Also